jeanlouisnico/CWatM-spinetoolbox/docs/navigating.md

 ![wf6](images/workflow_6.svg)

+!!!
+Tip

+    If you are using the template as mentioned in step 4, the scenario *cwatm_template_30arcmin* already include the necessary variables, granted the users have modified the necessary path and have the necessary files (maps, etc...)

 ## 7. Model coupling CWatM + IRENA FlexTool

 With this section, it is possible to run the CWatM model in junction with IRENA FlexTool.
 The main workflow here is to be able to set a rolling period where the hydrology model is run and then pass the results to IRENA FlexTool.
-Extra steps to setup the IRENA FlexTool model are required and are explained in section (Soon to come)
+Extra steps to setup the IRENA FlexTool model are required and are explained in the [coupling section](./example_models.md).
+Note that the coupling could be generalised for sequential coupling with any model.

 ![wf7](images/workflow_7.svg)